psy0rz/admute/README.md

 First find and pause an ad:

- * Start watchting youtube on your TV until you get an ad.
+ * Start watching youtube on your TV until you get an ad.
  * Press pause button
  * press back button once, so the lower bar disappears again.